 Strategy Type Details Admission of Students 1.
 The admission process is online for first year students by observing rules and regulations of University of Mumbai.
 2. The first year admissions are given strictly on merit basis by following extant reservation policy of regulating authorities.
 3. To give wide publicity to College, advertising banners are being displayed at appropriate places to attract students to take admission in College.
 Human Resource Management 1.
-Faculty members are encouraged to participate in staff development activities, training, workshops, seminars etc. 2.
+College organised workshop on Laboratory Safety for science teaching and non-teaching staff.
+2. Faculty members are encouraged to participate in staff development activities, training, workshops, seminars etc. 3.
 Non Ph.D. faculty members are encouraged to pursue their Ph.D. and many of them are pursuing it.
-3. Students are encouraged to participate in various co-curricular and extra-curricular activities to develop their skills and experience.
-4. Different associations and committees are formulated to ensure academic and administrative exposure to faculty members and students.
-Curriculum Development 1.
-Curriculum is designed by the
+4. Students are encouraged to participate in various co-curricular and extra- curricular activities to develop their skills and experience.
+5. Different associations and comities are formulated to ensure academic and administrative exposure to faculty members and students.
+Research and Development 1.
+Encouraging research by teachers resulted in research publications.
+2. Encouraging faculty members to undertake research projects.
+3. Three faculty members undertaken minor research project of total amount of Rs.
+135000/- funded by University of Mumbai.
+4. Research committee have been formulated in College.
+5. Students participate in University of Mumbai Avishkar Research Convention where they present their research projects under the guidance of faculty members.
+6. Initiatives are being taken to increase journal subscription in the library.